 But when the object lodges in the throat or windpipe, puppies can become frantic as they try to dislodge it with gagging, retching and coughing.
 That’s when the Heimlich comes in handy.
 They might paw their mouths or rub their face against the ground.
 If the object blocks the airway, choking can kill your pet.

 Even a partial blockage could cause fainting.
 Small balls can stopper the throat like a cork in a wine bottle, in which case you have minutes to save your pet’s life.
 Here’s what you need to do.

-When your pet begins to choke, restrain your dog or your cat.
+When your pet chokes, restrain your dog or your cat.
 You can’t help him if he’s flailing around.
 He may bite you out of panic when you try to look inside his mouth.

 Use a cloth to grip and pull the tongue out of the way.
 That may actually help dislodge the object.
-If the pet will allow it, use tongs or needle-nose pliers to try and grasp the object.
-If you hear wheezing, air is getting through—but only try a couple of times and if unsuccessful, speed to the ER for help!
+If the pet will allow it, use tongs or needle-nose pliers to grasp the object.
+If you hear wheezing, air is getting through—but only try twice and if unsuccessful, speed to the ER for help!

 For sticks or bones, bolt cutters or similar tools that cut through the stick to release the pressure and it can be easily removed.
-When the item is deeper in the throat beyond reach, try using gentle compression on both sides of the chest at the same time, while he’s standing, to force enough air out to dislodge the object.
+When the item is deeper in the throat beyond reach, try using gentle compression on both sides of the chest while he’s standing, to force enough air out to dislodge the object.

 Pet Heimlich Maneuver

 You can also use a modified Heimlich.
 Pets are shaped differently than people, but the same principle applies.

 For small pups and cats, hold his back against your stomach (head up, paws down), and find the soft hollow under the ribs.
 Your closed fist should fit into this spot.
 Pull up and in two or three times, toward your own tummy, using a thrusting motion.